geomagpy/MARTAS/README.md

 ### 2.3 Configure MQTT

+Before configuring MQTT it is necessary to ad a few words on how data communication is handled in MARTAS.
+For more details please consult the MQTT literature and network resources.
+In principle, data communications make use of three
+nodes:

+A) a data publisher: typically the pMARTAS acquisition system
+B) a broker
+C) a data subscriber: typically the pMARCOS collector system

+The data publisher (A) is publishing new data on the broker (B).
+The data subscriber (C) subscribes to the broker (B) and receives any new incoming data.
+A, B and C are separate processes which can be run on a single hardware component or on separate computers.
+By default, the installation of a MARTAS will also install the broker on the same machine.
+You can however change that behavior during initialization.
-In the following you will find some instructions on how to get MQTT running on your MARTAS/MAROCS machine.
+In the following you will find some instructions on how to get the MQTT broker running on your pMARTAS/pMAROCS machine.

 #### 2.3.1 Enable listener